cyrilletuzi/angular-async-local-storage/README.md

 });
 ```

-- Errors are unlikely to happen, but in an app it's better to catch any potential error.
+- Errors are unlikely to happen, but in an app, it's better to catch any potential error.

 ```typescript
 this.localStorage.setItem('color', 'red').subscribe(() => {